Read our updated policies and telehealth options to respond to COVID-19

 Therapeutically, Angela strives to provide a safe, warm, and nonjudgmental environment.
 For her, that is where clients can express themselves freely and learn to navigate life’s obstacles and heal the wounds of past trauma more effectively.
 She believes that within this partnership, clients can increase their quality of life in all areas, including mental, spiritual, emotional, and relational.

 To meet her client’s goals, Angela uses a wide range of techniques including EMDR and an integrative approach combining empirically supported types of therapy to meet the specialized needs of each person or family system.
 She has experience with individuals, couples, and family systems and sees both children and adults.
-Angela practices out of the Powell location.
+Angela practices out of the Powell location in-person and via telehealth.

 Cori-Ann holds a Bachelor of Science in Psychology from Heidelberg University and a Masters in Clinical Mental Health Counseling from the University of Dayton.